DiatomSetta/NOAA-PMEL-OME-Bioinformatics-Metabarcoding-Protocol-BeBOP/NOAA-PMEL-OME-Bioinformatics-Metabarcoding-Protocol-BEBOP.md

       source_file: REVAMP_config
       source_term: taxonomyConfidenceCutoffs
    - SILVAngs:
-      default: 'No taxonomic levels are dropped from best blast hit matches due to high quality comprehensive nature of the reference dataset and taxonomy.'
+      default: 'No taxonomic levels are dropped from best BLAST hit matches due to high quality comprehensive nature of the reference dataset and taxonomy.'
    - scikit-learn-silva:
       default: TBD check - 'Taxonomic levels were dropped to the lowest common ancestor (LCA), and were further dropped depending on % confidence thresholds.'
    - Anacapa: